 Water uptake and mass loss were computed gravimetrically according to Eqs 1 and 2.
 Three tablets were used per time point.
-At predetermined times, the tablets were lightly patted with tissue paper to remove excess surface water.
-The swollen weight of tablets was determined(Ts) and then the same tablets were dried in a vacuum oven at 40 °C for 48 h, and the dry weight (Tf) measured.
+At the predetermined times, the tablets were lightly patted with tissue paper to remove excess surface water.
+The swollen weight of tablets was determined(Ts) and then the same tablets were dried in a vacuum oven at 40 °C for 48 h, the remaining dry weight of the tablet (Tf) was determined.
 The study was carried out in triplicate.
-Water uptake (%) and erosion (%) were calculated using Eqs 1 and 2, respectively [15].
+Water uptake (%) and erosion (%) was calculated using Eqs 1 and 2, respectively [15].

-Water uptake (%) = $(Ts - T)/T \times 100$ (1)

-where Ts is the weight of the swollen tablet and T is the initial of the tablet, i.e., prior to the test.
+Water uptake $(\%) = (Ts - T)/T \times 100$ (1) where Ts is the weight of the swollen tablet and T is the initial of the tablet, i.e., prior to the test.